sahithyasridhar/fa18-523-65/paper/paper.md

 insight on the data.
 The next step would be to visualize the data by utilizing histogram grids for every star rating.
 The goal would be to identify which feature of the review is useful in finding correlations in the dataframe.
-Once we derive some useful correlations, they could be visualized.
-Challenges faced in NLP text processing:
+Once we derive some useful correlations, they could be visualized.Challenges faced in NLP text processing:

 -	Scalability and potability
 -	Certain techniques are too expensive